Huotes/CommitMaker/README.md

 Chuck Norris can lead a horse to water AND make it drink.

 The opening scene of the movie 'Saving Private Ryan' is loosely based on games of dodgeball Chuck Norris played in second grade.

+Chuck Norris can drink an entire gallon of milk in thirty-seven seconds.